section-engineering-education/engineering-education/articles/understanding-pattern-recognition-in-machine-learning/index.md

 Pattern recognition has the potential to evolve into a more intelligent process that supports various digital technologies.
 This technique can be a source of advancements in robotics and automation, especially in the improvement of how humanoid robots are trained.

-Pattern recognition is also likely to be used extensively in automous cars.
+Pattern recognition is also likely to be used extensively in autonomous cars.
 As autonomous driving is gaining momentum, the importance of pattern recognition may increase because of the need to detect objects, cars, people and traffic lights.

+---
+Peer Review Contributions by: [Onesmus Mbaabu](/engineering-education/authors/Onesmus Mbaabu/)